Laura Nyro – Eli and the Thirteenth Confession: #881 of best 1,000 albums ever!

 Laura Nyro - Eli and the Thirteenth Confession

-Why is Laura Nyro’s Eli and the Thirteenth Confession on my best 1,000 albums ever list?
+So why is Laura Nyro’s Eli and the Thirteenth Confession on this best 1,000 albums ever thing?

 Some stats & info about Laura Nyro – Eli and the Thirteenth Confession